 Lawndale Basin Sewer Rehabilitation

-The town will conduct sewer rehabilitation in the Lawndale Basin in northern Hillsborough.
+Improvements are planned to the sewer system in the Lawndale Basin in northern Hillsborough.
 The project will involve performing small dig and repair projects on the main sewer line, resetting some sewer services to the property line, and lining sewer pipes to prevent groundwater and rainwater from entering the sewer system.
 The original system was installed in the late 1980s and has deteriorated.

 The Lawndale Basin is located in northern Hillsborough.
 The project area includes an easement between Rainey Avenue and Torain Street and portions of: